locaweb/leela/README.rst

 Additionally:

+1. Create the schema on cassandra (refer to doc/cassandra.schema);

-1. Use cassandra with no authentication;
+2. Use cassandra with no authentication;

-2. Use redis with no authentication;
+3. Use redis with no authentication;

-3. Register two ejabberd users:
+4. Register two ejabberd users:

    a. foobar@localhost (pass: foobar)